jlheard/zippy/README.md

 Versions
 ---
-- 0.1 -  It return the state, city for the zip code entered
+- 0.1 -  It returns the state, city for the zip code entered